- - - - - - - - - - -

 (1).
 That there is a "soul" in each person that cannot ever die or be destroyed, but most of these immaterial nothing but mental thoughts beings will forever be tormented by God after the death of the person.
 I know of no one that believes there is a soul that is in a person that knows what a soul is.
 They tell me what a soul is not, but not what they believe a soul to be.
 In the many books I have read, the nearest anyone has came is to say that after a soul departs from the person it was in is Vine’s definitions that a soul is nothing but thoughts without any kind of substance or body.

 (2).
-Universalism, believe that in all mankind there is a "soul" in them that cannot ever die or be destroyed; everyone has this something in them that will live forever.
+Universalism, believe that in all mankind there is a "soul" in them that cannot ever die or be destroyed; everyone has this something in them that will live forever without the person it was in.
 If it (a immaterial bodiless beings) is not saved by the person it is in during the lifetime of the person, then that soul will be saved after the death of the person it had been in.

 (3).
 Protestant Premillennialists.
 Many Protestant Premillennialists believe the lost will be totally destroyed, but there are three, probably more, Premillennial views that are common in Protestant churches on how or where the lost will be destroyed.

 1. A common Protestant Premillennialists belief is that the complete destruction of the lost will be on this earth and the saved will forever live on this earth; no person will ever be in Heaven.
 Many Premillennialists that are mixed in many Protestant churches believe the Valley of Gehenna will be restored at the second coming of Christ and the lost will literally be burn to ashes in it.